 from “The Complete Master Cleanse”

 “The Complete Master Cleanse” recommends 6-12 glasses of lemonade a day when following the cleanse.
 We suggest reading the whole book before undertaking a cleanse process.
-Oryana sells copies of this book
+You can also purchase a pre-made master cleanse mix in the beverage section.

 2 tablespoons maple syrup